BrowserSync/browser-sync/CONTRIBUTING.md

 Head over to the [Browsersync Website Repo](https://github.com/BrowserSync/browsersync.github.io) & submit issues there.

 ## <a name="pull"></a> Submitting a Pull Request
-Pull requests should be branched off the main Master branch.
+Pull requests should always be branched off the main **Master** branch.
 (There's no guarantee that what lives on the develop branch will ever make it back to master, I do a **lot** of experimentation).

+Never commit directly to the master branch, instead create a new branch and submit a PR.
+This applies to users who have write access also.

 Note: If your first PR is merged, you'll get write access to all Browsersync repos.